Psychology,

 Neuroscience studies the brain and nervous system, including molecular neuroscience, cellular neuroscience, cognitive neuroscience, psychophysics, computational modeling and diseases of the nervous system.

 Today, we find ourselves in the midst of an explosion of new insights into the ways that the brain works and the implications that these findings have for human behavior and health.
-The computer, imaging, and a variety of micro-methods have provided the means for obtaining new and often surprising information.
+The computer, imaging, The Brainand a variety of micro-methods have provided the means for obtaining new and often surprising information.
 There are new challenges for the Christian at the ethical level and with what it means to be human.
-The following papers represent current thinking in this diverse and controversialBrain field.

 An allied issue concerns the place of psychology in addressing human behavior.
 Is the Bible the sole authority in treating the human condition - the notion that all behavioral problems are rooted in spiritual issues - or, are some problems more properly handled by mental health professionals and physicians?